 We update our guides every two months by following up with our tester and asking them to re-rate the pieces in our 5 rating categories – Durability & Longevity, Versatility, Materials, Design and value for money.

-We’ve seen no movements in the rankings and little to no changes in ratings – the Victorinox Spirit X is still king of the hill rated at 4.4/5.
+We’ve seen no movements in the rankings and little to no changes in ratings – the Victorinox Spirit X remains at the very toprated at 4.42/5.

 Let’s kick the update off like we always do, by listing the top 5 along with their ratings.